List of Fables characters: Prince Charming

 Although charming and handsome, Prince Charming is a pathological womanizer, a liar, a narcissist, and an all-around rogue.
 He was also raised as a prince, to understand sacrifice necessary to be an effective leader, and the kind of king that sacrifices all to safeguard his subjects.
-His (known) previous wives in chronological order were Snow White, Briar Rose (Sleeping Beauty) and Cinderella; the latter two of his ex-wives were introduced to him by their shared fairy godmother.
+His known previous wives in chronological order were Snow White, Briar Rose (Sleeping Beauty) and Cinderella; the latter two of his ex-wives were introduced to him by their shared fairy godmother.
 It is also revealed in the Jack of Fables' comic that Prince Charming is Jack Horner's father.
 It is most likely that Charming never knew of their relations to one another.
 He lived in Europe after leaving the Homelands, living off the kindness of various nobles and ex-nobles.
-He returned to Fabletown just prior to Rose Red's "murder".
+He returned to Fabletown just before Rose Red's "murder".
 He hatched an intricate scheme, killing Bluebeard in a duel during the Storybook Love arc, putting Bluebeard's substantial wealth directly into Fabletown's treasury, then, during the events of March of the Wooden Soldiers and The Mean Seasons, successfully running for the position of Mayor of Fabletown against Old King Cole, so he would have access to those funds.
 He, however, made some false presumptions (and thus promises) and had a difficult time in office with public opinion turning against him.
 Following his victory, he appointed Beauty and Beast to the positions of deputy mayor and sheriff respectively.
 Spending a large amount of time with Beauty on the job, he attempted to begin an affair with her; she rejected his advances, threatening to set Beast on him if he persisted.

 In spite of his persistent unfaithfulness and narcissistic ego, Prince Charming has a good side few are aware of.
 During the Storybook Love story arc, he expressed deep regret that his betrayal of Snow White hurt her so badly, and took it upon himself to kill Bluebeard partly because he knew Bluebeard planned to murder Bigby Wolf, whom Snow had grown fond of.
 Before the Battle of Fabletown in March of the Wooden Soldiers, he supervised building the barricades, then fought bravely during the battle itself, defying the gun-carrying wooden soldiers while armed with a sword.
 In the battle's aftermath, he led the firefighters that went into the damaged buildings to extinguish the last blazes.
 Despite the fact that he took the job of mayor primarily for its economic benefits, he eventually dedicated himself sincerely to the duties of mayor, including setting up defenses for Fabletown against the Adversary and, in the Happily Ever After arc, giving Bigby Wolf land next to the farm in order to live with his new wife, Snow White, and their children.